 The combinatorial manifolds~$\RP^2_6$, $\CP^2_9$, $\HP^2_{15}$, and the four $27$-vertex combinatorial $16$-manifolds~$K_1,\ldots, K_4$ constructed above have rich symmetry groups, namely

-So it is interesting to study the fixed points sets~$K^H$, where $K$ is one of the listed combinatorial manifolds and $H$ is a subgroup of~$\Sym(K)$.
-Before doing this, let us recall a standard fact that the fixed points set of a simplicial action of a finite group on a simplicial complex always has a canonical structure of a simplicial complex.
+So it is interesting to study the fixed point sets~$K^H$, where $K$ is one of the listed combinatorial manifolds and $H$ is a subgroup of~$\Sym(K)$.
+Before doing this, let us recall a standard fact that the fixed point set of a simplicial action of a finite group on a simplicial complex always has a canonical structure of a simplicial complex.

 Suppose that $K$ is a finite simplicial complex on vertex set~$V$.
 Recall that the (\textit{standard}) \textit{geometric realization} of~$K$ is the subset $|K|\subset\R^V$ consisting of all points

 such that \begin{itemize} \item $\sum_{v\in V}x_v=1$, \item $x_v\ge 0$ for all $v\in V$, \item the set of all~$v$ with $x_v>0$ is a simplex of~$K$. \end{itemize} The numbers~$x_v$ are called the \textit{barycentric coordinates} of a point~$\bx$.
 The point